 Substance abuse seriously impacts your relationships, job performance and employment, and mental and emotional health.
-Judy E. Vansiea, DNP, MA, MS, APRN, NPP, empowers you to overcome addiction and provides a holistic approach to substance abuse at Coping Nurse Practitioner in Psychiatry Services in Uniondale, New York.
+Judy E. Vansiea, DNP, MA, MS, APRN, NPP, empowers you to overcome addiction and provides a holistic approach to substance abuse with telehealth appointments and at Coping Nurse Practitioner in Psychiatry Services in Uniondale, New York.
 She offers patient-centered care to help you quit opioids, alcohol, tobacco, or other addictive substances.
 Call to set up your appointment or book online today.
 Telehealth appointments are available for those residing in the boroughs of New York such as Bronx, Brooklyn, Manhattan, Queens and Staten Island.
 Services continue to be available as well to Nassau and Suffolk Counties and all residents of the state of New York; along with all college students needing services within New York.

 Substance abuse is the harmful misuse of any mood-altering substance.
 Drugs, alcohol, opioids, and other substances can be abused, meaning they’re not used in a way that it’s intended for or healthy.